tfourj/immich-public-proxy/README.md

 - Supports sharing photos and videos.
 - Supports password-protected shares.
-- If sharing a single image, the link will directly open the image file so that you can embed it anywhere you would a normal image.
+- If sharing a single image, by default the link will directly open the image file so that you can embed it anywhere you would a normal image.
+(This is configurable.)
 - All usage happens through Immich - you won't need to touch this app after the initial configuration.

 ### Why not simply put Immich behind a reverse proxy and only expose the `/share/` path to the public?